 Sin Seekers increase Rapid Fire damage by 300% and remove its channeling cost.

-Hellcat Waistguard is an effective x2.5-5 multiplier (see Mechanics section for details) which works with all grenade skills including Rapid Fire Bombardment.
+Hellcat Waistguard is an effective x2.5-5 multiplier (see Mechanics) which works with all Grenade skills including Rapid Fire Bombardment.

 Dawn lets us achieve easy 100% Vengeance uptime.